-In the final example, the social network is an instance of a generalized random graph (Newman, Strogatz and Watts, 2001) with an exogenously specified degree distribution.
+In the third example, the social network is an instance of a generalized random graph (Newman, Strogatz and Watts, 2001) with an exogenously specified degree distribution.
 This example is presented in a separate section.
 It illustrates how the set of Bayes-Nash equilibria can be equivalently characterized by a threshold function on degree, which is useful when all customers have the same valuation type.
 It also presents a result that relates the structure of the "adoption networks" that emerge as equilibrium outcomes of the adoption game to the structure of the underlying social network, and discusses how this result may be used to test specific instances of models of local network effects.

-The results of this paper are related to those of many prior papers about network effects in which adoption is modeled as a game of complete information between "completely connected" agents.
-Rohlfs (1974), Dyvbig and Spatt (1983) and Katz and Shapiro (1986) each establish that specific games of this kind have a Pareto-dominant Nash equilibrium involving adoption by a maximal number of agents (often all).
-Milgrom and Roberts (1990) show that since the players' actions are strategic complements in adoption games with network effects, one would expect them to have a greatest and least pure strategy Nash equilibrium.
-A complete information version of the game in this paper has the same properties, despite its inherent asymmetries; the generalization of Van Zandt and Vives (2004) to Bayesian games of strategic complementarities applies to the model in this paper, and leads to Proposition 1.
+There are prior studies of network effects which have modeled adoption as a game of between "completely connected" agents.
+For example, Rohlfs (1974), Dyvbig and Spatt (1983) and Katz and Shapiro (1986) each establish that specific games of complete information have a Pareto-dominant Nash equilibrium involving adoption by a maximal number of agents (often all).
+Milgrom and Roberts (1990) show that because actions of players are strategic complements in adoption games with network effects, these games will have a greatest and least pure strategy Nash equilibrium.
+A complete information version of the game in my paper has the same properties, despite its inherent asymmetries.
+Farrell and Saloner (1985) analyze a game of incomplete information in which firms decide whether to switch to a new standard in the presence of positive adoption externalities; they establish that there is a unique symmetric Bayes-Nash equilibrium that is monotone in the firm's type.
+Recent papers by Segal (1999, 2003) have studied identity-based price discrimination in a general class of games with incomplete information and interagent externalities (both positive and negative).
+In each of these papers, the network effects are "global": all agents benefit from positive actions by each.